Top California Employment Attorneys Working For You

 - religion.

-Like workplace harassment, workplace discrimination is prohibited by the California Fair Employment and Housing Act.
 The difference between harassment and discrimination is that harassment involves behavior by supervisors or coworkers that is outside of their job description – such as abusive remarks or sexual propositions.

 Discrimination, on the other hand, involves normal job functions – such as hiring, firing, and setting work conditions – that are conducted in a discriminatory manner.

-The CFRA and the FMLA give employees the right to take up to twelve (12) weeks of unpaid leave to care for a newborn biological child, a newly adopted child, a seriously ill family member or a serious illness of their own.
+The California Family Rights Act (CFRA) and federal Family and Medical Leave Act (FMLA) give you the right to take up to twelve (12) weeks of unpaid leave to care for a newborn biological child, a newly adopted child, a seriously ill family member or yourself if you have a serious illness.
 These family and medical leave laws only apply if:

 - You have worked for your employer for at least (1) year;